-Chinese sweet and sour pork with pineapple is a featured dish from Chinese Cantonese cuisine.
+Chinese sweet and sour pork with pineapple (known as Gulaorou in Chinese language)is a featured dish from Chinese Cantonese cuisine.
 With its slightly sour and sweet taste and the fresh fruit flavor, it is mostly loved by people in American and also southern part of China.

 I have asked some of the friends in the USA about what are their favorite Chinese dishes, I get mostly half of them choose Sweet and sour pork.